Make your charitable giving count in 2018

 Before you donate, it’s critical to make sure the charity you’re considering is indeed a qualified charity — that it’s eligible to receive tax-deductible contributions.

-The IRS’s online search tool, Exempt Organizations (EO) Select Check, can help you more easily find out whether an organization is eligible to receive tax-deductible charitable contributions.
-You can access EO Select Check at https://apps.irs.gov/app/eos/.
-Information about organizations eligible to receive deductible contributions is updated monthly.
+The IRS’s online search tool, Tax Exempt Organization Search, can help you more easily find out whether an organization is eligible to receive tax-deductible charitable contributions.
+You can access the tool at https://apps.irs.gov/app/eos/.
+According to the IRS, you may rely on this list in determining deductibility of your contributions.

 Also, don’t forget that political donations aren’t deductible.